Class Actions Practice Note (GPN-CA)

 (c) specify the common questions of law or fact which are said to arise in the action.

-3.2 The statement of claim should be drawn so that the applicant's personal claim can be used as the vehicle for determining the common questions in the action.
-Ordinarily the trial of the action will be aimed at resolving all common questions together with any non-common questions raised by the applicant's personal claim (eg. the applicant's individual claim for damages).
+3.2 Any statement of claim should be drawn so that the applicant's personal claim can be used as the vehicle for determining the common questions in the action.
+Ordinarily the initial trial of the class action will be aimed at resolving:

 4. Case Management